awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codebuild-reportgroup.md

 # AWS::CodeBuild::ReportGroup<a name="aws-resource-codebuild-reportgroup"></a>

- Creates a report group\.
+Represents a report group\.
 A report group contains a collection of reports\.

 ## Syntax<a name="aws-resource-codebuild-reportgroup-syntax"></a>